Brazil surpasses Spain and Italy and is the fourth country most affected by COVID-19

 In the list of countries with the most deaths from the disease, according to data from the World Health Organization (WHO), Brazil remains in sixth position behind the United States (87,841), the United Kingdom (34,456), Italy (31,610 ), Spain (27,563) and France (27,532).

-The Ministry also reported that the number of patients who have recovered reached 89,672 (38.5% of the total), that another 127,837 (54.8%) are still hospitalized or under medical observation and that they are still waiting for the results of the exams to determine if another 2,304 suspicious deaths occurred from COVID-19.
+The Ministry also reported that the number of patients who have recovered reached 89,672 (38.5% of the total), that another 127,837 (54.8%) are still hospitalized or under medical observation and that they are still waiting for the results of the exams to determine if another 2,304 suspicious deaths were caused by COVID-19.

 Forecasts indicate that infections and deaths will continue to grow exponentially in this country of 210 million inhabitants and that the peak of the disease will only occur in the coming weeks.